reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

 * C: [4, 10]
 * D: [0, 5]

-I said "conflict" is the overlaps between two intervals.
+I said "conflict" is the overlap between two intervals.
 Let's count them!

 * A: 1 (Conflict with D)
 * B: 1 (Conflict with C)